-The first time I entered a gym, I was intimidated, nervous and not very comfortable.
+The first time I entered a gym, I was intimidated, nervous and not comfortable.
+At all.

 I was 6 ft 2, 130 pounds soaking wet and surrounded by huge dudes lifting huge weights.
 And here’s me, who knew bugger all about weights, busting open my biceps with 15-pound curls.